SzekelyBoti/Satellite-Sniffer-Showcase/README.md

    ./tests/SatelliteTests

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
-Usage
+🎮 Usage

-Load TLE files of satellites.
+📡 Load TLE files of satellites

-Toggle visibility of satellites.
+👁️ Toggle satellite visibility

-Adjust simulation speed and mode (Manual / Real-time / Simulation).
+⏩ Adjust simulation speed and mode (Manual / Real-time / Simulation)

-Visualize satellite positions on the Earth map in real time.
+🌍 Visualize satellite positions on the Earth map in real time

 <p align="right">(<a href="#readme-top">back to top</a>)</p>